MicrosoftDocs/azure-docs/articles/cognitive-services/Labs/Conversation-Learner/tutorials/7-built-in-entities.md

 ---
-title: How to add pre-built entities to a Conversation Learner model - Microsoft Cognitive Services | Microsoft Docs
+title: How to add Pre-trained Entities to a Conversation Learner Model - Microsoft Cognitive Services | Microsoft Docs
 titleSuffix: Azure
-description: Learn how to add pre-built entities to a Conversation Learner model.
+description: Learn how to add Pre-trained Entities to a Conversation Learner Model.
 services: cognitive-services
 author: v-jaswel
 manager: nolachar